Bamphorthey History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Bamphorthey is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Bamphorthey family once lived in one of two places named Bamford in the counties of Derbyshire and Lancashire.
-CITATION[CLOSE]

 Early Origins of the Bamphorthey family